 If your relative had a funeral plan, you’ll be able to contact the provider to request information about the place of burial.

 Similarly, if you find information about a burial plot, you can request more information as to the whereabouts of the place of burial.

 Organising a funeral can be an emotional experience.

-Add in the rising cost of funerals and it’s likely to be an expensive endeavour.
+Add in the high cost of funerals and it’s likely to be an expensive endeavour.

 More often than not, the financial obligation of paying for a funeral falls to close relatives.

 If the deceased has left a will, the executor will be responsible for making the arrangements.

 You can start organising a funeral by contacting a funeral director.
 They’ll be able to talk you through the next steps.

 You’ll need to provide a death certificate or in order for the planning to commence.

 Reassured don’t offer funeral cover.
 However, we can help you secure an over 50s plan through Reassured.
 Acceptance is guaranteed if you’re a UK resident agreed between 50 - 85.